 - analysing the life cycle of a product in order to find the stages in the manufacturing process that have disproportionately high environmental impact

 - providing information to politicians and decision makers to help them form plans, set policy or inform the design process of a product or service

 - generating information about a product that can be communicated to consumers as part of a marketing or behaviour change strategy

 - making comparisons between the environmental impacts of products that perform the same function as part of a design process

 Life Cycle Assessment is concerned purely with environmental evaluations.
-Economic evaluations are carried out as part of Life Cycle Costing and this is covered in BSRIA’s Whole Life Costing guide (BG 5/2008).
+Economic evaluations are carried out as part of Life Cycle Costing and this is covered in BSRIA’s Life Cycle Costing (BG 67/2016).